 As for ash from wildfires, while the panels will still receive enough UV light through smoke and smog to work, if you’re concerned about ash collecting on your panels, all you need to do is grab your garden hose and a spray nozzle and give them a quick rinse.

-Solar installers can run you through the exact specifications of solar energy systems and how they hold up to weather.
+Solar installers can explain the exact specifications of solar energy systems and how they hold up to weather.
 If you have any specific concerns about the weather in your area and how it could impact your home, be sure to raise them during the consultation.

-If you’re interested in going solar but want an additional layer of protection for your investment, Purelight’s trio of warranties and guarantees can help you to feel confident that your system is well-protected.
+Suppose you’re interested in going solar but want additional protection for your investment.
+In that case, Purelight’s trio of warranties and guarantees can help you to feel confident that your system is well-protected.
 As one of Oregon’s leading solar companies, we’re equipped to help you with all your solar needs, answering all your questions from the consultation to the final installation.
 Take our 30-second survey to check if your roof qualifies for our $0 out-of-pocket solar.